trthomps/gosoap/README.md

 		return
 	}

+	// setup Client and inject the HeaderBuilder for the wsse header which automatically
+	// signs each message body and adds a signed Timestamp to limit message validity soapClient := soap.NewClient("https://soap.example.org/endpoint/service/", wsseInfo.Header())

 	// Setup your request structure
 	// ...
 	//

     // Create the SOAP request
     // call.action is the SOAP action (i.e. method name)
-    // service.url is the fully qualified path to the SOAP endpoint
     // call.requestData is the structure mapping to the SOAP request
-    // call.ResponseData is an output structure mapping to the SOAP response
+    // call.responseData is an output structure mapping to the SOAP response
-    // call.FaultData is an output structure mapping to the SOAP fault details soapReq := soap.NewRequest(call.action, service.url, call.requestData, call.ResponseData, call.FaultData)

-    // Potentially add custom headers
-    soapReq.AddHeader(...)
-    soapReq.AddHeader(...)

-    // Sign the request with WS-Security x.509 soapReq.SignWith(wsseInfo)
+    // Make the request by invoking the SOAPdoer interface of the client
+	// in a real-world example the SOAPdoer interface would get passed into a service type that would implement

-    // Create the SOAP client
+	// the SOAP service methods
-    soapClient := soap.NewClient(&http.Client{})

-    // Make the request
-    soapResp, err := soapClient.Do(context.Background(), soapReq)
+    err := soapClient.Do(context.Background(), call.action, call.requestData, call.responseData)

     if err != nil {
 		fmt.Printf("Unable to validate: %s\n", err.Error())
 		return
-	} else if soapResp.StatusCode != http.StatusOK {
-		fmt.Printf("Unable to validate (status code invalid): %d\n", soapResp.StatusCode)
-		return
-	} else if soapResp.Fault() != nil {
-		fmt.Printf("SOAP fault experienced during call: %s\n", soapResp.Fault().Error())
-		// We can access the FaultData struct passed in for a type-safe way to get at the details. return
 	}

 	// Now we can handle the response itself.
 	// Do our custom processing